Deba1995/DebaOps/bind-dns-setup.md

 ; ===== NAME SERVER RECORDS =====
 ; Define authoritative DNS servers for this zone

-@       IN      NS      dns1.quantum.local.
+@       IN      NS      dns1.example.com.
-@       IN      NS      dns2.quantum.local.
+@       IN      NS      dns2.example.com.

-; A record for the domain root (quantum.local)
+; A record for the domain root (example.com)
 @       IN      A       172.28.1.213

 ; A records for hosts